The General Data Protection Regulation (GDPR) came into effect on 25 May 2018.

 You will have a single, unified and synchronized database ✨.
 Simple

-Thus, if a person requests the deletion of their data from your company, there will be only one manipulation to be made to erase them from all company files.
+Thus, if a person requests the deletion of their data from your company, there will be only one manipulation in order to erase it from all company files.
 Basic.

-But to clean up, enrich your prospects/leads and find the pro nominative emails, compliant with the GDPR now 👉 Dropcontact 💥
+Do you want to clean up, enrich your prospects/leads and find the pro nominative emails, while being compliant with the GDPR?
+Head there now 👉 Dropcontact 💥

-Dropcontact also fully integrates with Salesforce and Pipedrive CRM.
+Dropcontact also fully integrates with Hubspot, Salesforce and Pipedrive CRMs.